Randolf888/Fitness-Tracker/README.md

 2. Created and validated the goal management module, including setting, updating and deleting goals.
 3. Implemented the profile update feature along with validation rules for profile fields.
 4. Set up application‑level middleware (JSON parsing, URL encoding, 404 and error handling) and structured the project using feature‑based modules.
+5. Phase 4: Built the React auth screen, user context/localStorage, client-side validation, and updated documentation for the frontend stack.

 - `Randolf`: